azki4/lab3/README.md

 # lab3
-This is for lab 3
+This is for lab 3.
+Adding context.